 The first flight of the prototype was October 10, 1956 with TWA introducing the L1649A on its North Atlantic service on June 1, 1957.
 Sadly, this superb aircraft was developed too late and was quickly overshadowed by the early jets with only forty-four being produced.
 TWA was the largest operator with twenty-nine aircraft with Lufthansa and Air France also taking delivery of new aircraft.
 Most were out of front-line passenger service by 1963 with a number being converted to freighters and many going to second-tier operators and travel clubs.
 A few operated as freighters in Alaska into the late 1970’s but all commercial operations ceased by the early 1980’s.

-N974R c/n 1040--->Purchased by Lufthansa December 2007 and currently on display at Fantasy of Flight Museum, Polk City, FL
+N974R c/n 1040--->Purchased by Lufthansa December 2007.
+Donated to Fantasy of Flight Museum, Polk City, FL and currently stored

 CREDITS AND SOURCES